UEGMobile/angular-nonlossyascii/README.md

 angular-nonlossyasscii
 ==============

-AngularJS factory and filters for Non Lossy Ascii String Encoding.
+AngularJS factory and filters for Non Lossy Ascii String Encoding (7-bit verbose ASCII to represent all Unicode characters).

 Copyright (C) 2017, Pablo Núñez

 [![Build Status](https://travis-ci.org/UEGMobile/angular-nonlossyascii.png?branch=master)](https://travis-ci.org/UEGMobile/angular-nonlossyascii)

+## Important

+*My first recommendation to encode strings on any system is UTF-8.
+But if you need compatibility with an existing platform, you can use this js.*

 ## Usage